yannikbauer/hollywood_movies_03/README.md

     - train_opto_[0-8]: presents random training movie sequence for 180 s with 1 s opto pulses (p=0.5) to test opto-effect on stimulus-evoked activity; there are 8 parts, each of which gets presented 1x
   - parameters:
     - size: size of the stimulus frame, automatically retrieved depending on source file
-      - 212 for 212x132 and 424 for 424x264 movies
+      - 424 for 424x264 movies
     - diaDeg: diameter in degrees of stimulus presentation.
-Since we present either the 212x132 at full- or half-screen (= 2 or 4 pix/deg), or the 424x264 at full- or half-screen (= 4 or 8 pix/deg), this can be either 106x66º (full) or 53x33º (half).
+Since we present the 424x264 at either full- or half-screen (= 4 or 8 pix/deg), this can be either 106x66º (full) or 53x33º (half).
 Note that expo only saves either 106 or 53.
     - xPix, yPix: x- and y-position (in pixels) of the stimulus center.
 Typically 0,0 for now.
   - random sequence number:
     - this unfortunately does not get saved as a parameter, and the appropriate source files need to be manually selected before each experiment